Game Preview: Condors at Wranglers, 6 p.m.

 GAME PREVIEW presented by Rodriguez & Associates

-The Condors and Wranglers meet for the fifth time this season, with the Condors winning the last two games in the series.
+The Condors and Wranglers meet for the second straight night after the Wranglers took the opener.

 LOOKING BACK